kumahq/kuma-website/app/_src/policies/meshtcproute.md

                 name: external-backend
 ```

-We will apply the configuration with `kumactl apply -f [..]` or via
+You can apply the configuration with `kumactl apply -f [..]` or use
 the [HTTP API](/docs/{{ page.version }}/reference/http-api).
 {% endtab %}
 {% endtabs %}

 ## Route policies with different types targeting the same destination

-If multiple route policies with different types (`MeshTCPRoute`, `MeshHTTPRoute`
+If multiple route policies with different types (`MeshTCPRoute` and `MeshHTTPRoute`
-etc.) target the same destination, only a single route type with the highest
+for example) target the same destination, only a single route type with the highest
 specificity will be applied.

 In example, in a situation when both `MeshTCPRoute` and `MeshHTTPRoute` exist,